PandasThumb/pandasthumb.github.io/_posts/2021/2021-05-15-We-are-the-knights-who-say-evolution.md

 <p>
 Throughout these articles, one can see the writers inserting the adjective “evolutionary” in front of everything.
 <ul>
-<li> “an evolutionary geneticist at the University of Copenhagen” — why not just a geneticist?
+  <li> “an evolutionary geneticist at the University of Copenhagen” — why not just a geneticist?</li>
-<li> “giraffes are a poster child for evolutionary oddities” — why not just oddities?
+  <li> “giraffes are a poster child for evolutionary oddities” — why not just oddities?</li>
-<li> “several phenotypic traits that share evolutionary constraints” — why not just constraints, as in engineering specifications?
+<li> “several phenotypic traits that share evolutionary constraints” — why not just constraints, as in engineering specifications?</li>
-<li> “This [reduction in olfactory sensitivity] may be an evolutionary consequence of enhanced vision” — why not just a consequence, as in a designed trade-off for multiple competing specifications?
+<li> “This [reduction in olfactory sensitivity] may be an evolutionary consequence of enhanced vision” — why not just a consequence, as in a designed trade-off for multiple competing specifications?</li>
-<li> “evolutionary adaptations” — why not just adaptations, or unique traits fit for the giraffe’s ecological niche?
+<li> “evolutionary adaptations” — why not just adaptations, or unique traits fit for the giraffe’s ecological niche?</li>
-<li> “evolutionary pleiotropy” — why not just pleiotropy?
+  <li> “evolutionary pleiotropy” — why not just pleiotropy?</li>
-<li> “a suite of traits are changed within a short evolutionary time” — why not a suite of traits that work together?
+<li> “a suite of traits are changed within a short evolutionary time” — why not a suite of traits that work together?</li>
 </ul>
 Typists could avoid carpal tunnel syndrome by eliminating this unnecessary word in science papers and news stories.
 It seems that the “evolutionary” biologists, who should just call themselves biologists, want to push a narrative